 The digital transformation of fashion is enabling brands to use NFTs and blockchain technology to attract and connect with authentic customers from all over the world.
 The biggest event to celebrate this opportunity was organized from March 23 to March 27, 2022.
 The first-ever metaverse fashion week was held in Decentraland, which is a decentralized virtual social platform on the Ethereum blockchain.

-This one-of-a-kind fashion week, featured premium labels, household names, and digital-native designers such as DKNY, Tommy Hilfiger, Paco Rabanne, Dolce & Gabbana, Etro, Charles & Keith, and Prive Porter.
+This one of a kind fashion week, featured premium labels, household names, and digital-native designers such as DKNY, Tommy Hilfiger, Paco Rabanne, Dolce & Gabbana, Etro, Charles & Keith, and Prive Porter.
 In addition, prominent web3 companies such as DeadFellaz, The Sevens, 8SIAN, Fang Gang, and The Mortiverse also participated in the fashion week to show their support.

 This event displayed amazing shows during catwalks such as models flying on runways and having dance-offs using their avatars.
 All of the customized shows highlighted the lack of limitations in the metaverse.
 Dolce & Gabbana even used cats in place of models on the catwalk.

 Currently, all fashion brands are investing in digital garments.
 At the beginning of 2022, Balmain announced a collaboration with Barbie to launch a ready-to-wear fashion and accessories line.
-Another global designer brand Rebecca Minkoff from New York is offering apparel, handbags, jewelry, and accessories in the metaverse.
+Another global designer brand Rebecca Minkoff from New York is offering apparel, handbags, jewellery, and accessories in the metaverse.

 Metaverse is also catching up with the sportswear industry.
 At the end of 2021, Nike made a huge investment in the metaverse by acquiring RTFKT, which is a leading virtual fashion platform famous for creating virtual sneakers.
 Other sportswear brands are also following in Nike’s footsteps.
 Recently, Adidas announced that its new collection will be a mix of digital and physical items that will be sold as NFTs.